aws-samples/eks-workshop/content/helm-nginx/cleaningup.md

 helm list
 ```

-You should see output similiar to below, which show that mywebserver is installed:
+You should see output similar to below, which show that mywebserver is installed:

 ```
-NAME            REVISION        UPDATED                         STATUS          CHART           APP VERSION     NAMESPACE mywebserver     1               Tue Nov 13 19:55:25 2018        DEPLOYED        nginx-1.1.2     1.14.1          default
+NAME            REVISION        UPDATED                         STATUS          CHART           APP VERSION
+mywebserver     1               Tue Nov 13 19:55:25 2018        DEPLOYED        nginx-1.1.2     1.14.1
 ```

 It was a lot of fun; we had some great times sending HTTP back and forth, but now its time to delete this deployment.
 To delete: